K 12 Education Visa Sponsorship Jobs in Arkansas

 Which visa types are most common for K-12 education roles in Arkansas?

 The H-1B visa is most commonly used for K-12 roles that qualify as specialty occupations, such as bilingual education specialists, school psychologists, and STEM instructors.
-The J-1 Exchange Visitor visa is also widely used for teachers through programs that place international educators in U.S. public schools.
+The J-1 visa Exchange Visitor visa is also widely used for teachers through programs that place international educators in U.S. public schools.
 Some districts sponsor TN visas for Canadian and Mexican nationals in qualifying teaching specialties.

 Which companies sponsor visas for K-12 education roles in Arkansas?